FAC8/READMES/Week7/validation/validation.md

 Validation is the process that ensures all data handled by your application is correct.
 To validate a piece of datum, you check if it satisfies certain criteria.
 You would use validation, for instance, to make sure a new user's password contained a certain number of characters, or that they had submitted a valid email address.

-Validation can include the validation of the input and output of headers, paths parameters, query parameters, and payload data.
+Hapi's validation module can check the input and output of headers, paths parameters, query parameters, and payload data.

 ##Why is it important?